My Family Arrives On Carnival Paradise, July 2012

 Depending on where you live, you may have to fly to a cruise port.
 You may even need to consider staying at a cruise port hotel.
 Therein lay additional expenses.

 You may go for an all-inclusive cruise package that includes your cruise fare, flight to the cruise port, and transfers to/from the airport.
-Or, you may book each separately.
+Alternatively, you may book each separately.
 Sometimes you will save by booking all together, and other times you will not.

 You can have your travel agent check on the best way to book your cruise travel package.

 Carnival Paradise on left.
-Norwegian Dawn and a Princess Cruises ship on right.
+Norwegian Dawn and a Princess Cruises ship on right. |

 There are several popular Caribbean cruise lines from which to choose.

-Other cruise lines like Norwegian, Holland America, Princess Cruises and Celebrity Cruises do not offer year-round sailings to the Caribbean.
+Other cruise lines like Holland America, Princess Cruises and Celebrity Cruises do not offer year-round sailings to the Caribbean.

 In addition to availability, some cruise lines charge more than others for the same length cruise.
 Your family will pay less on a Carnival Caribbean cruise than on a Royal Caribbean cruise to the Caribbean.